-In the last 3 post we have covered, Telling your Story, Formatting Your Resume and Work Experience.
-In this post we will cover - Education and Skills, Awards, and Interests
+In the last 3 posts, we have covered, Telling your Story, Formatting Your Resume, and Work Experience.
+In this post, we will cover - Education and Skills, Awards, and Interests

 24. Experience First, Education Second